TechPuzzleLab/ManualInstallation/README.md

 ### How to do it?

-Certainly, here's a concise guide to install Windows using Command Prompt (CMD):
+Certainly, here's a concise guide to installing Windows using Command Prompt (CMD):

 1. **Prepare a Bootable USB:**
    - Use a tool like Rufus to create a bootable USB drive with the Windows installation files.